Hrithik-Sahni/Campify/README.md

-# YelpCamp-Project
+# Campify :- Explore all you want - Project
-A full- stack development project made using

-HTML CSS JavaScript as Front-End

-Nodejs(Express-Framework) and MongoDB(DataBase) as Back-End
+A full- stack development project made using HTML CSS JavaScript as Front-End Nodejs(Express-Framework) and MongoDB(DataBase) as Back-End.

-Used Bootstrap to style the pages.
+Used Bootstrap framework to style the pages.
+It inculdes all the CRUD operations.
+Used connect-flash for error messages.
+Used passport.js to make user authentication.

-User can :-
+## Features of the web application :-

 SignUp and Register.

-Add New Campground.

-Edit/Update campground if it belongs to the user

-Delete campground if user is authorized to do so.
+Adding new campgrounds.

-Leave Comments on different campgrounds.
+Leaving comments on different campgrounds.

-Includes:-

-User Authentication

-User Associations

-Used connect-flash for error messages
+**User Authorization** is taken into account while giving rights to a user to edit or delete a campground.Only the user who had made a particular campground can delete or edit that campground

+**User Authentication** is also taken into account while adding comments( a user can only add comments if he/she is logged in).

+## Deployment
+The web application is deployed using Heroku Cloud Platform